The Intent-Led Pipeline System for Tech Vendors

 1. Page loads in under 2 seconds on mobile

-Section 1: Problem headline
+1. Problem headline

 State the trigger or pain point in plain language.
-"Sage 50 support ends this year" or "Deals falling through pipeline gaps".

 What they get, how long it takes, what happens next.
-"30-minute migration plan call.
-We'll map your timeline, flag risks, answer questions.
-No pitch."

 Copyright Struan.ai Ltd 2026

-Intent detection you can act on
+Intent detection you can act upon

 High-intent signals worth acting on